aarondruck/Plunk/README.md

-Splatt!
+Clint Picasso!
 =======

-1) Open up chat.html in your desktop browser
+1) Turn up the volume on your desktop and your mobile device.

-2) Then open up chat.html in a mobile browser window.

-3) Draw an image in your mobile browser, then fling it, and it should appear on chat.html on the desktop browser
+2) Go to xxx on your desktop browser (tested on Chrome, Firefox and Safari).

+3) Go to xxx on your mobile device (tested on iPhone), and it'll redirect to the mobile website.

+4) Draw something on your mobile device, Save it, hit Next, then slingshot the drawing onto the website xxx.

+5) Have other friends join by going to the link xxx on their phones too!